 From sleeping at 10 in the night and waking up at 5 in the morning, to now when just smoking cigarettes until 4 am to contemplate about life, the innocence got lost.
 We've come a long way and it's hard to believe.
 Let's just forget everything and thank each of us for giving the most precious years to each other!

-I don't know but I have lost my spirit and soul in the engrossed savoring the delicious memories.
+I don't know but I have lost my spirit and soul in the engrossed savouring the delicious memories.
 Yes, those were beautiful years of my life.
-God I really pray that you bless my Alma mater and my Nainital.
+God, I really pray that you bless my Alma mater and my Nainital.
 It's worth being happy about!

 As we circle the sun one more time, we spend our time reflecting.
 And although life seems tough and unfair, I cannot forget where it all began.